Skip to main content

 1. Click [Start] > [Open a Project from the repository...] to display the [Repository Selection] dialog.

-2. Select the repository where the project is stored using one of the following methods and press the [Next] button.
+2. Select the repository where the project is stored using one of the following methods and click the [Next] button.

-• If this is the first time you are using a configuration management repository in Next Design, or if the configuration management repository where the project is stored has not been registered, register the repository using the following steps.
+• If you are using a configuration management repository for the first time in Next Design, or if the configuration management repository where the project is stored is not registered, register the repository using the following steps:

-(1) Select [Register a new Repository] and press the [Next] button.
+(1) Select [Register a new Repository] and click the [Next] button.

-• If the configuration management repository where the project is stored has already been registered, select that repository and press the [Next] button.
+• If the configuration management repository where the project is stored is already registered, select that repository and click the [Next] button.

-• Select the project from the project list displayed on the [Select Project File] tab.
+• Select a project from the project list displayed on the [Select Project File] tab.

-• Switch to the [Select from Folder] tab and select the folder where the project file (.iproj) is stored from the folder tree displayed.
+• Switch to the [Select from Folder] tab and select the folder containing the project file (.nproj) from the displayed folder tree.

 1. Specify the destination folder for the project file in [Check out to] and click [Check out].

-2. If the project file is successfully retrieved, the project file will open.
+2. If the project file is successfully retrieved, it will open.

-• Specify a new, empty folder as the destination folder.
+• Please specify an empty new folder as the destination folder.

-To acquire editing permissions and start editing, follow the steps below.
+To obtain editing permissions and start editing, follow these steps:

-1. Select the project or model file you want to start editing in one of the following ways.
+1. Select the project or model file to start editing using one of the following methods:

-1. Start editing in one of the following ways.
+1. Begin editing using one of the following methods:

 • Click [Team Collaboration] > [Edit] > [Get edit permission]/[Get Edit Permission below Selected Model]/[Get all edit permission] from the ribbon.